A message from our

 Director of Community Outreach

-Hi friends!!
-My name is Chichi Okeke, and I am super excited to serve as the 2023 Director of Community Outreach for the USC Helenes!
+Hi!
+My name is Lauren Markarian, and I am incredibly excited and proud to be the Helenes Director of Community Outreach for 2026!

 Helenes love and all of mine,